 Meet the MSx Class of 2023: Accomplished Leaders Ready to Make an Impact

-Meet the newest MSx changemakers.
+These are the newest MSx changemakers.

 The Class of 2023 arrived at the Knight Management Center in July to begin the full-time, one-year accelerated master’s degree program for mid-career leaders. | Julia Yu